kailashbuki/predator/README.md

 What is it?
 -----------

 Predator is a copy detection system.
-It is a fork of ROCOP-A plagiarism detection system.
-Written in a completely modular architecture with state-of -art message passing technology, developers aim to provide a robust, industry standard copy detection software with freely available source code.

 Installation
 ------------